opendaylight/transportpce/docs/user-guide.rst

    -  This feature is considered experimental.
 It provides transportPCE with an external connector to a MariaDB inventory currently limited to OpenROADM 1.2.1 devices.

+-  **feature odl-transportpce-dmaap-client**

+   -  This feature is considered experimental.
+It provides a REST client in order to send TPCE notifications to ONAP Dmaap Message router.

 How To Start
 ------------